rparth07/Prompt-Guide/docs/src/guide/chapter-2.md

 **Example:**
 ```
-Biased prompt: "Why do you think technology is superior to traditional methods?"
+Biased prompt: Why do you think technology is superior to traditional methods?
-Unbiased prompt: "Discuss the advantages and disadvantages of technology compared to traditional methods."
+Unbiased prompt: Discuss the advantages and disadvantages of technology compared to traditional methods.
 ```

 By adopting these prompt engineering techniques, you can harness the full potential of prompting to achieve accurate, reliable, and contextually relevant responses from your language models.
 Remember to continuously experiment and iterate with prompts to optimize their performance across various tasks.